 Dr. Byrd received his Ph.D. from the University of South Carolina, specializing in high-resolution biomolecular NMR.
 He was a postdoctoral fellow and subsequently a research officer in the Molecular Biophysics Laboratory of the National Research Council of Canada, where he investigated biological membranes by solid-state NMR.
 Following a period as a senior investigator at the Center for Drugs and Biologics/FDA, he established the Macromolecular NMR Section of the ABL-Basic Research Program at the NCI-Frederick in 1992.
 He chaired the Experimental NMR Conference in 1992 and co-chaired the International Conference on Magnetic Resonance in Biological Systems in 1996.
-Dr. Byrd was appointed Chief of the Structural Biophysics Laboratory in the Center for Cancer Research, NCI at its establishment in 1999.
+Dr. Byrd served as Chief of the Structural Biophysics Laboratory in the Center for Cancer Research, NCI from 1999-2017.
 He has served on multiple drug discovery panels for NCI and served as the Director of the Molecular Discovery Program from 2009-2011.
-After serving as Chief of SBL 1999-2017, Dr. Byrd continues as a Senior Investigator in the SBL.
+Dr. Byrd continues his work as a Senior Investigator in the Center for Structural Biology.
 He has been very active with the Protein Data Bank (PDB), serving on the Advisory Committee of the world-wide PDB 2004-present, chair of this committee 2015-2018, and on the Advisory Committee of the RCSB PDB since 2009.

 Chao FA, Khago D, Byrd RA.
 Achieving pure spin effects by artifact suppression in methyl adiabatic relaxation experiments.
 J Biomol NMR.
 2020;74(4-5):223-228.